Alejoboga20/alejoboga20/README.md

 - **Timecast**: An internal tool for tracking employees' hours.
 Built from scratch using React, TailwindCSS, TypeScript, and AWS Cognito.
 [Check it out!](https://rs-trackit.com/)

 ## 🛠️ Personal Projects for Fun and Learning
+- **NoC - Multi-DataSource-Platform**: A platform to monitor your web services written in Go.
+[Check it out!](https://github.com/Alejoboga20/go-noc-system)
 - **GifyApp**: A simple app to learn the basics of React JS using TailwindCSS for Responsive Design and TypeScript for type-safety.
 [Check it out](https://ts-gify-app.vercel.app/)

 ---